Far-right AfD wins vote to lead German district for first time

 A candidate from the far-right Alternative for Germany (AfD) won a vote on Sunday to become a district leader in Europe's biggest economy for the first time, a breakthrough for the party which has hit record highs in national polls.

-Germany's mainstream parties officially refuse to cooperate with the 10-year old AfD due to its radical views, but the party won a run-off vote in the Sonneberg district in the eastern state of Thuringia with its candidate garnering 52.8 per cent of the vote.
+Germany's mainstream parties officially refuse to co-operate with the 10-year old AfD due to its views, but the party won a run-off vote in the Sonneberg district in the eastern state of Thuringia with its candidate garnering 52.8 per cent of the vote.

 Polling at 19 per cent-20 per cent, behind the opposition conservatives, the AfD is tapping into voter fears about recession, migration and the green transition, say analysts.
 It even plans to nominate a chancellor candidate in the 2025 federal election.